 At first, Queen Esther did not realize that she was God’s chosen instrument of deliverance and preservation of her people in Babylon.

-When Esther’s uncle, Mordecai, commanded her to go in to the king to plead for the revocation of the written decree for the destruction of the Jews according to Haman’s evil plot, Esther was unwilling to risk or endanger her life for it was an offence punishable by death for anyone to go into the inner court of the king unless the person was invited.
+When Esther’s uncle, Mordecai, instructed her to go into the king’s inner court to plead for the revocation of the written decree for the destruction of the Jews according to Haman’s evil plot, Esther was unwilling to risk or endanger her life for it was an offense punishable by death for anyone to go into the inner court of the king unless the person was invited.

-Until Esther discovered her divine purpose of being in the palace, she was full of excuses, and she was greatly afraid of risking or losing her life or crown.
+Until Esther discovered her divine purpose of being in the palace, she was full of excuses, and she was terrified of risking or losing her life or crown.

 10 Then Esther spoke to Hathach, and gave him a command for Mordecai: